CUNYSuite/CunyFirstAPI/README.md

 3. git clone ....... from your fork

 #### Installing the package locally for testing
-To install and run this package locally, clone the repository and inside the root directory run `python3 -m pip install --user -e .`
+To install and run this package locally, clone the repository and inside the root directory run `python3 setup.py install --user`

+### Code of Conduct
+For Code of Conduct please refer to [CODE OF CONDUCT](CodeOfConduct.md)